I value Expertise, Quality, Improvement, Efficiency, Assessment, Collaboration, and Humour whenever I perform my role.

 - Work collaboratively and communicate effectively with all levels of faculty and staff.

-- Support projects that leverage technologies and pedagogies to support Flexible Learning (Flipped Classroom, Blended Learning, Distance Education, MOOCs, edX MicroMaster program) as an instructional/learning designer.
+- Support projects that leverage technologies and pedagogies to support Inclusive Teaching, Flipped Classroom, Blended Learning, Distance Education, MOOCs, edX MicroMaster Program (UBCx’s Business Fundamentals MicroMasters Program), Personalized Learning, Universal Design for Learning (UDL), Experiential Learning (Simulation, Case Studies), Learning Analytics, Social Network Analysis (SNA), & Open Education as an instructional/learning designer.

 Oct.
 2006 – Jan.
 2014.
 Instructional Designer/Project Manager, Distance Learning Online Courses, CTLT, UBC, Canada.